 There is no evidence to suggest an optimal dose nor to support the above as being active, and the toxic dose in mice (as well as preliminary human evidence) is the exact same as the supplemental dose.

-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Hoodia gordonii has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects hoodia gordonii has on your body, and how strong these effects are.

 |Grade||Level of Evidence|